Our performance

 Return enhancing assets: include public and private equities, private debt, and absolute return strategies—generally reduce funding risk over the long term by delivering higher relative rates of return.
 They can, however, display higher relative volatility (a measure of market risk) in the short term.

-Interest rate-sensitive assets: allocations to assets such as fixed income generally reduce funding risk over the long term by helping offset the effects of changing interest rates to our assets and liabilities.
+Interest rate-sensitive assets: allocations to assets such as fixed income generally reduce funding risk over the long term by helping offset the effects of changing interest rates on UPP’s pension liabilities.
 This includes long-dated government bonds, which are a stable source of long-term returns and help align our fixed income portfolio with the interest rate sensitivity of our liabilities.

-Inflation sensitive assets: assets such as real estate and infrastructure provide stable long-term returns while helping mitigate the impact of inflation on the long-term value of the Plan liabilities, which are linked to salary levels and partially indexed to changes in inflation.
+Inflation sensitive assets: real assets such as real estate and infrastructure provide stable long-term returns, with cash flows and values more closely linked to inflation.
+The positive sensitivity to inflation helps mitigate the impact of inflation on the long-term value of the Plan’s liabilities, which are linked to salary levels and partially indexed to changes in inflation.

 “Our Investment team understands how important pension security is for our members.
 Our duty to those who have entrusted us with their retirement savings is to ensure our Plan assets are invested prudently, in the right combination, for long-term sustainability.”